-Later I’d peek through my window blinds, and watch Fiona as she walked out onto the street, on her way to work.
-A captivating walk, the way she would hoist the strap of her bag up onto her shoulder, her head held high and everything in motion from the shoulders down.
-She would stand at the corner of Parker and Commercial Drive, demanding the traffic stop by virtue of her posture alone.
-The world was hers, as she strode importantly, and without pretense.
+On the days that followed, I’d peek through my window blinds, and watch Fiona as she walked out onto the sidewalk, at the way she put the strap of her bag up onto her shoulder, her head held high, everything in motion from the shoulders down, her appearance at the corner of Parker and Commercial Drive demanding the street traffic stop to let her cross.
+It always did.
+The world was her own.

-I worked steadily for 48 hours, and was ready to recite my work on the morning of V Day.
+I worked steadily, rewrite after rewrite, and was ready to recite my work the morning of V Day.
 It was my magnum opus.
-Visions of beatniks had danced in the air as I wrote, along with Goethe, Shelley and Byron.
-The piece would eclipse the power and profundity of every poem that had preceded it.
-I was no longer dandruff on the shoulders of giants.
-Now I would be a giant; I’d make Fiona melt.
+Visions of beatniks had danced in my head, with the ghosts of Goethe, Shelley and Byron.
+A poem that would eclipse the power and profundity of every poem that had preceded it.
+I was no longer mere dandruff on the shoulders of giants.
+Now I was a giant; I’d make Fiona melt.

 But how and where to deliver my verse?

-The answer to the question came as I watched her leave for work that Valentine’s Day morning.
-Gazing at her from out of my window, I struggled to put on my coat.
+The answer came to me while watching her through my window as she left for work.
+And while refining my idea, I struggled to put on my coat.
 Once outside, I followed her at a safe distance.

-I took a different bus than hers, and arrived moments after she had donned her apron.
-Outside, it was rain mixed with snow, so customers were soggy and impatient.
-Fiona, on the other hand, was cheerful, confident and industrious, executing perfect daffodils, rosebuds and butterflies in the froth of every cappuccino, latte and café mocha.
-It made her damp patrons smile, and I held her in such high regard for it that I fell into a glorious state of euphoria, knowing that I was about to make her my own.
+I took a different bus than hers, arriving moments after she had donned her apron.
+The weather had been foul, so customers were soggy and impatient.
+Fiona, on the other hand, was cheerful, executing perfect daffodils, rosebuds and butterflies in the froth of cappuccinos, lattes and mochas.
+It made damp patrons smile.
+I was about to make her my own

-“It’s you!” she said, slightly startled, when she saw me.
+“It’s you!” she said.
 “The little geek from next door.”

 Fellow employees snuck peeks over their shoulders.

 “Yes,” I said, and looked at the folded sheet of paper in my hand.
 Then looking up, I said, “I came to say I love you.”—What!?!
 What the Hell did I say?
-It just slipped out of my mouth.
-I was obviously possessed.
-Fiona’s eyes had gotten hard and squinty, however.
+It just slipped out.
+I was possessed.
+Fiona’s eyes got hard.
 I knew I had to backtrack, and rescue us both.

 “You get that order, Wendy?” she said.
 Our eyes were locked.
 In hers, I saw homicide.
 “Double Americano.”

 “Yup,” Wendy snickered, pressing the espresso.

-“No,” I replied—a stab at incredulity.
-“This is the first time I’ve ever even been here.
+“No!”
+I said.
+“This is the first time I’ve ever been here.
 What makes you say that?”